Back to Documentation

 Signal Modes and Frequencies

-The pulse block is modulated with a 1 kHz tone and transmitted as a deterministic three-pulse burst.
+The pulse burst is transmitted in USB, modulated by a deterministic 1 kHz tone, as a three-pulse burst.

-The pulse signal is transmitted in USB at a frequency 1 kHz below the CW carrier frequency.
-This allows stations focused on carrier frequency measurement to remain tuned to the CW carrier frequency.
+The pulse burst uses USB at exactly 1 kHz below the competition CW carrier frequency.
+This allows stations focused on carrier frequency measurements to stay tuned to the CW carrier frequency, while pulse measurements are done on the USB offset frequency.

 Initial QST